[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 How does Spacelift support Pulumi and other IaC tools?

-Spacelift is the most flexible orchestration platform for Infrastructure as Code.
+Spacelift is the infrastructure orchestration platform built for the AI-accelerated software era.
 Spacelift provides excellent capabilities to automate running your Pulumi stacks.
 That means you don’t have to configure your own CI pipelines.
 Especially if you have several stacks and want to connect them together, and it does not stop there.

 Spacelift supports Pulumi and Terraform, and in addition to these tools, you get OpenTofu, Kubernetes, CloudFormation, Ansible, and Terragrunt, making sure that all of your workflows can be easily achieved.

-Spacelift’s pricing model is based on concurrency, ensuring that you won’t need to have a calculator with you at all times to try and predict costs – pricing is very predictable.
+Spacelift’s pricing model is based on concurrency, ensuring that you won’t need to have a calculator with you at all times to try and predict costs, so pricing stays predictable.

 With Spacelift you:

-If you need an IaC management solution that handles workflows for Pulumi and other tools as well, create a free account with Spacelift today, or book a demo with one of our engineers.
+If you need an IaC management solution that handles workflows for Pulumi and other tools, create a free account with Spacelift today or book a demo with one of our engineers.

 Key points